Whatcom County, Washington: Primary and secondary education

-Numerous private schools operate in Whatcom County, including Assumption Catholic School, St. Paul's Academy, Lynden Christian Schools, Bellingham Christian Schools, and the Waldorf School.
+Numerous private schools operate in Whatcom County, including Assumption Catholic School, Franklin Academy, Lynden Christian Schools, Bellingham Christian Schools, and the Waldorf School.

 Higher education

 Whatcom County hosts five institutions of higher education.
 Western Washington University (Western) is the third-largest public university in Washington.
 Western offers bachelor's and master's degrees through seven colleges and enrolls more than 15,000 students.
 Whatcom Community College is a public community college offering academic certificate programs and associate degrees.
 Two universities and two colleges are located in Bellingham.
 One college is located on the Lummi Nation (Lummi Reservation) west of Bellingham.
 Bellingham Technical College is a public technical and vocational college located in Bellingham.
 Trinity Western University (TWU) is a private, Christian university based in Langley, BC, about 25 mi north of Bellingham.
 TWU operates a branch campus in Bellingham, offering undergraduate courses and supports TWU's bachelor's degree completion program.

 Northwest Indian College is a college supported by the Lummi Nation and serves the Native American community.
 Northwest Indian College is located on the Lummi Nation (Lummi Reservation), about 5 mi west of Bellingham.